Are Border Collies Good Family Dogs?

 Animal file: Border Collie

 If you are a dog lover, you are likely interested in the different breeds and personalities of the domestic dog.
 One important factor is intelligence.
-If you are aware of Stanley Coren's book on the intelligence of dogs, you will know that the top spot is taken by none other than the Border Collie.
-Used as a working dog, they are able to understand more words than almost any other dog, carry out complicated tasks and revel in obeying commands.
+If you are aware of Stanley Coren's book on the intelligence of dogs, you will know the top spot is taken by none other than the Border Collie.
+Used as a working dog, they are able to understand more words than almost any other breed, carry out complicated tasks and revel in obeying commands.
 All these reasons make them ideal working dogs on farms.
 But are Border Collies good family dogs?

 AnimalWised looks into the suitability of Border Collies as family dogs by examining their personality and behavior.
 Keep reading if you are considering adopting a Border Collie into your family.